 Fees and funding

-Tuition and associated fees for all students, other than those on student visas, is approximately $8240 annually.
-The School of Accounting and Finance normally provides domestic students with funding of $25,500 per year for four years.
+Tuition and associated fees for all students, other than those on student visas, is approximately $8,500 annually.
+The School of Accounting and Finance normally provides domestic students with funding of $26,000 per year for four years.
 Funding is contingent upon working as a research assistant or a teaching assistant for up to 10 hours per week, during each of the four years.
 Students have the opportunity to take an additional research assistant position allowing them to earn appoximately $7,300 above our minimum funding package bringing their funding to $33,300.